Trailer Music · · 11 min read

 Trailer Music Structure

-Let's dive into structuring your music to fit the "trailer music structure" because if you learn to do this right then it could mean the difference between your track getting a placement or not.
+Let's dive into structuring your music to fit the "trailer music structure" because if you learn to do this right, then it could mean the difference between your track getting a placement or not.

 Trailer music is traditionally split up into 3 Acts to fit the narrative structure of a film.
 Each act has its own purpose and reason for functioning the way it does.

-Act 1 sets the scene of the trailer of the character(s) in their life before they are thrown into the story.
-Basically, this is their life before it all changed; before he met the girl, or before they moved into a haunted house, or before the world almost ended etc. Musically, Act One reflects that but also builds into the next act and sometimes hints at what is to come in the rest of the trailer.
+Basically, this is their life before it all changed; before he met the girl, or before they moved into a haunted house, or before the world almost ended, etc. Musically, Act One reflects that, but also builds into the next act and sometimes hints at what is to come in the rest of the trailer.

 You can see in the first 20 seconds of this trailer how we meet the main character in her world - the music is setting the scene; it's cool, it's got swagger and confidence, and it builds to a drop

 Act 2 is the point in the story when the main character's world starts to change.
 For example, Alice enters Wonderland, Uncle Owen buys C3PO and R2D2, and when Harry starts getting letters from Hogwarts.
-Musically, we bring in elements to reflect that like driving string patterns, pulsing bass lines, big brass sections, and rolling percussion etc.
+Musically, we bring in elements to reflect that, like driving string patterns, pulsing bass lines, big brass sections, and rolling percussion, etc.

 You can see in this amazing trailer (with Mark Petrie's awesome track Redshift) how we are thrown into Act 2 with driving strings, huge hits and big brass and strings.
 The world is changing and the music lets us know.

 Then we have Act 3.
 When our characters are thrown into facing their problems, struggling against all odds, with very little chance of success.
 Or at least that is what the trailer makes us think.
-Musically Act 3 needs to sound massive, filled with drive, tension, impact and emotion - it has to feel like the world is in the balance.

 As you can hear, this third act is full of emotion, power, and impact - it makes you want to get up and fight for what is right.
 More importantly, it makes you want to see the movie 🤣

-Trailer Hits
+Using Trailer Hits

 Trailer hits are an integral part of all trailer music.
-They can take a piece of romantic music or lofi hip hop or even simple drones and make it feel like trailer music.
+They can take a piece of romantic music, or lofi hip hop or even simple drones and make it feel like trailer music.

 They bring the weight, scale, and impact that we need in trailer music to match the often larger-than-life and/or otherworldly visuals.